Antoine de Rivarol: Biography

 In 1784, his Discours sur l'Universalité de la Langue Française and his translation of Dante's Inferno were favourably noted.
 The year before the French Revolution broke out, he and Champcenetz published a lampoon, titled Petit Almanach de nos grands hommes pour 1788, that ridiculed without pity a number of writers of proven or future talent, along with a great many nobodies.

 Rivarol was the foremost journalist, commentator and epigrammatist among that faction of aristocrats which was most stalwartly conservative: he heaped scorn upon republicanism and defended the Ancien Régime.

 Rivarol's writing was published in the Journal Politique of Antoine Sabatier de Castres and the Actes des Apotres of Jean Gabriel Peltier.
 He left France in 1792, first settling in Brussels, then moving successively to London, Hamburg, and Berlin, where he died.
 Rivarol's rivals in France – in sharp conversational sayings – included Alexis Piron and Nicolas Chamfort.

-His brother, Claude François (1762–1848), was also an author.
+His brother, Claude François Rivarol (1762–1848), was also an author.
 His works include a novel, Isman, ou le Fatalisme (1795); a comedy, Le Véridique (1827); and the history Essai sur les Causes de la Révolution Française (1827).

 He died as exile in Berlin and was interred in the Dorotheenstadt cemetery, but the site of his grave was soon forgotten.